tomwhite/covid-19-uk-data/README.md

 Public Health Northern Ireland
 1. Publish daily totals (tests, confirmed cases, deaths) in machine readable form (CSV).
-2. Publish confirmed cases by local authority/health board in machine readable form (CSV).
-These are not currently being published, so it would be good to be able to get these figures, even if just on a web page.
+2. Publish confirmed cases by local authority/health board in machine readable form (CSV). ~~These are not currently being published, so it would be good to be able to get these figures, even if just on a web page.~~ _Published by LGD on weekdays since 26 March 2020._
-3. Publish historical data, not just the current day's data.
+3. ~~Publish historical data, not just the current day's data.~~ _An archive of surveillance bulletins is being published since 24 March 2020._
 4. Publish deaths by hospital every day.

 ## Data sources and the collation process